Unseenmocha/596E-Individual-Project/README.md

 ```bash
 python NER.py
 ```
 Make sure `NER.onnx` is present in the project directory.
+The model is loaded in using Huggingface transformers AutoModelForTokenClassification.from_pretrained, and is exported to onnx using torch.onnx.export the code for exporting is in `NER.onnx`

 ### 5. Run Command Line Interface
 To use the command-line interface for NER, run: